+Stage: Year 5

-Stage: Year 3 Block: Invasion games (Tag rugby - Football - Handball - Netball - Hockey)
+Block: Invasion games (Tag rugby - Football - Handball - Netball -Hockey)

 Curriculum organiser Focus and concentration, decision making, coordination and fluency, determination and resilience, gross and fine motor skills, respect and tolerance.
 Experiences and outcomes At the end of this PE unit of work pupils will Know: The different pass techniques in specific invasion games.
 The difference between attacking and defending and will know some strategies in order to make attacks and take defence.
 The difference in positions from attacking, midfield to defending and will know how to position themselves during game play.
 Can do: Work and learn with others in a team in order to keep possession, improve their range of skills, demonstrate an awareness of attack and defence during invasion games.
 Some pupils will also demonstrate an awareness of tactics and will be able to explain their tactics or show them during game play.
 Understand: That by reflecting on their own and others' work and evaluating it against shared criteria, they can recognise improvement and achievement and use this to progress further.
-Fundamental principles and teaching techniques to ensure that work is of a high standard from all pupils. • Clear expectations for listening - repeating and learning the information.
+Fundamental principles and teaching techniques to ensure that work is of a high standard from all pupils.
+Clear expectations for listening - repeating and learning the information.
 Bite-sized chunks that are clear and based on instruction and explanation.
 Explanation using teacher demonstration, books and videos where appropriate.
-Time taken to rehearse, revise and repeat the chunks of knowledge and the practice of skills. • Exemplary behaviour and comments made on sitting, standing still and listening. • Emphasis on learning and being able to explain the key vocabulary. • Repetition in oral work and insistence that the correct terms are used when speaking and answering questions. • Modelling of key words and physical activity skills. • Demonstration of high standards through construction and presentation.
+Time taken to rehearse, revise and repeat the chunks of knowledge and the practice of skills.
+Exemplary behaviour and comments made on sitting, standing still and listening.
+Emphasis on learning and being able to explain the key vocabulary.
+Modelling of key words and physical activity skills.
+Demonstration of high standards through construction and presentation.